 This is our old appletree that's going to get a border of old bricks.
 The apple tree stands in between our porch and the potager.
 Laying edging around a tree forms a protective border between the lawn and tree.
 Add mulch around the tree within the edging lines to suppress weed growth and retain moisture in the soil to benefit the tree.
 I just got my new gardensuit from By Benson so I thought it would be the perfect opportunity to put it to the test right away.

-The final result; imperfectly charming maybe one could say.. either way I’m happy with the result and that’s all that matter..
-I decided to plant some of my Nepetea, walkers low as they are one of my favourites, bloom all summer and are very resistant.
-Bees and butterflies loves them too.
-Thyme is another favourite of mine.
+The final result; imperfectly charming maybe one could say .. either way I'm happy with the result and that's all that matter ..
+I decided to plant some of my Nepetea, walkers low as they are one of my favorites, bloom all summer and are very resistant .
+Bees and butterflies love them too.
+Thyme is another favorite of mine.
 Below is a description of how I did the tree edging using old bricks.

 - Create an Outline.
 Lay a hose or rope on the ground around the tree or measure to create an outline for the edging.
 A circle is common around trees in landscapes, but you could also do a square.

 - Remove the Grass.
 This was the hardest part.
 Remove the grass from around the tree if any exists, being careful not to disrupt or injure the tree's roots.
 You can dig the ground and remove the grass.
 Replace the hose if it had to be moved while removing the grass.

 - Dig a Trench.
 Dig a trench around the tree, following the hose as the outline.
 The trench should be approximately 1 1/2 times as wide as the bricks, about 3 inches deep and with straight sides if the bricks are straight.
 My bricks had all kinds of shapes so I had to adapt accordingly.
 Pack the dirt inside the trench to make the ground level.
 You should be able to do this with your foot, a shovel or a hand tamper tool.

 - Lay the Bricks.
 Lay the bricks in a pattern you like.
 So many different styles to choose from.